shravanshanmugam/learn-react/react-router-v6/notes.md

 ```

 - We can consume this in the new page using the <code>useLocation</code> hook from <code>react-router-dom</code> library
+- This state is maintained even when page is refreshed
+- Link state will not be maintained on new browser or when shared with someone else

 ```js
 import { useLocation } from "react-router-dom";